bennidi/eventbus-performance/README.md

 Currently the only candidates are Guava EventBus and MBassador.
 This is because including the other available libraries (see earlier versions of this repository) would have required a more complex EventBus abstraction in the tests.
 In previous versions they had been included but their performance was so poor in comparison to Guava and MBassador that continued support of their interface seemed not worth the effort.
 The results of the benchmarks of the most recent versions is illustrated below.
 Older versions can be found in the projects `result` folder.
 For a discussion of the results, see the end of this README.

 > Disclosure: I am the author of MBassador.
-The motivation to design these benchmarks was to test the performance wins that MBassdor has over other libraries.
+The motivation to design these benchmarks was to test the performance wins that MBassador has over other libraries.

 # Benchmarks